Stanko/keen/README.md

 ## Features

 - Uses TypeScript by default.
-- Generates both ESM and CJS modules, as well as definitions.
+- Generates both ESM and CJS modules, as well as type definitions.
-- Simple system for creating a demo page and releasing it to the GitHub pages.
+- Simple system for creating a demo/docs page and deploying it to the GitHub pages.
 - Minimal - only two dev dependencies: `esbuild` and `typescript`.
+- Builds everything automatically before `npm publish`.

 ## Renaming the package